-There’s a powerful fathering insight that some of us need to hear and take to heart, and it comes from our online search analytics.
-Over the past few months, quite a few people have come to fathers.com using search terms like:
+There’s a powerful fathering insight that some of us need to hear and take to heart, and it comes from our online search data.
+Quite a few people come to fathers.com using search terms like:

 Is it a sobering thought for you that many kids are searching for answers about why their dads are so often angry or difficult to be around?
 Or maybe … could one of your children be wondering about the same questions?